pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/CommonTableExpressions.md

 ## Overview

-One can build [common table expressions][] (commonly referred to as CTEs) by using the ``With`` statement, along with the `@Table` macro.
+One can build [common table expressions][] (commonly referred to as CTEs) by using the ``With`` statement, along with the `@Selection` macro.
 CTEs allow you to refactor complex queries into smaller pieces, and they allow you to execute recursive queries that can traverse tree-like and graph-like tables.

 [common table expressions]: https://sqlite.org/lang_with.html